Skip to main content

 Overview

 The OpenSSL command line tool can be used for several purposes like creating certificates, viewing certificates, testing https services and connectivity, and so on.
-This document provides a summary of openssl s_client commands which can be used to test conectivity to Phoenix.
+This document provides a summary of openssl s_client commands which can be used to test connectivity to Phoenix.

 This test can be helpful in certain scenarios like: